davekch/aoc/README.md

 $ ./solver
 ```

-Testing can be done in the repl:
+Run tests with `./solver --test` or in the repl:
 ```
 $ ghci -i../utils/hs solver.hs
 λ> test1
 λ> test2
 ```

+You can also run only part one or two with `./solver --part 1`.

 Utilities are in `utils/hs`